Ram Gopal Bajaj

-Ram Gopal Bajaj is an Indian theatre director, academician, and a Hindi film actor.
-He has also been a faculty member and a former Director of National School of Drama, New Delhi (1995 – September 2001).
+Ram Gopal Bajaj is an Indian theatre director, academic, and a Hindi film actor.
+He has also been a faculty member and a former director of National School of Drama, New Delhi (November 1995 – September 2001).

-He was awarded the Padma Shri in 2003 and Sangeet Natak Akademi Award in 1996 for his contribution to theatre.
+He was awarded the Padma Shri in 2003, Sangeet Natak Akademi Award in 1996 and Life Time Achievement META Award in 2024 for his contribution to theatre.

 Biography

-Ram Gopal Bajaj graduated from the National School of Drama (NSD) in 1965.
+Bajaj graduated from the National School of Drama (NSD) in 1965.
 He became a member of its faculty and eventually its Director (November 1995 – September 2001).
 During his tenure as the head of NSD he started two theatre festivals, Bharat Rang Mahotsava (National Theatre Festival) and Jashn-e-Bachpan (National Children's Theatre Festival).

-Over the years, he directed numerous plays with the National School of Drama, NSD Repertory Company, starting with Surya Ki Antim Kiran Se, Surya Ki Pehli Kiran Tak in 1974, Jai Shankar Prasad’s Skand Gupta in 1977, followed by Quaid-E-Hayaat in 1989.
+Over the years, he directed numerous plays with the NSD Repertory Company, starting with Surya Ki Antim Kiran Se, Surya Ki Pehli Kiran Tak in 1974, Jai Shankar Prasad’s Skand Gupta in 1977, followed by Quaid-E-Hayaat in 1989.
 His other noted production was Ashadh Ka Ek Din by Mohan Rakesh in 1992.
-He also was the Chief of the National School of Drama, Repertory Company from 1988 to 1994.
+He also was the Chief of the NSD Repertory Company from 1988 to 1994.
 He translated Girish Karnad's Rakt Kalyan (Taledanda) into Hindi, first directed by Ebrahim Alkazi for NSD and then by Arvind Gaur (1995) for Asmita Theater.

 In 2017, he was honoured with Kalidas Samman by the Government of Madhya Pradesh.